aryachoudhary10/aryachoudhary/README.md

 # 💫 About Me:
-I'm Arya, a third-year B.Tech Computer Science student at Graphic Era University in India.
+I'm Arya, a third-year B.Tech Computer Science student at Graphic Era University(@GEU) in India.
 I have a robust skill set in programming and a deep understanding of software development.
 Specifically, I'm proficient in Java, Python, and C++.
 My primary areas of interest revolve around machine learning and web development.

 ## 🌐 Socials: